Part 2 of 4

 This is why meditation practice is so fundamental to your growth, healing, and transformation.
 When we practice, we begin with stabilizing ourselves in the present moment.
 When we settle into our bodies, listen to sounds, or feel the sensations of our breathing, we can then begin to explore our experience.

-This week, take a moment throughout each day to see if you can put your finger on what you are driven toward, what you push away, and how you might be creating your own suffering.
+Take a moment throughout each day to see if you can put your finger on what you are driven toward.
+What are you pushing away?
+How you might be creating your own suffering?

 If you would like further coaching on how to be freed of the limiting beliefs your cravings and aversions cause in your life that might be keeping you stuck, feel free to click here to set up a time when we can chat to discuss.